chrislarson/kalman-filters/README.md

 # kalman-filters
-Kalman filter implementations in C++
+Kalman filter implementations in C++ and Python